achesco/popuper/README.md

 #popuper

-Extremely lightweight (just a few lines of code) script to show "modal" popup blocks.
+Extremely lightweight (just a few lines of code) script to show popup blocks.
+Use page fader to make it "modal".

 ##Usage